browserengineering/book/book/animations.md

         canvas.restore()
 ```

-  The above code depeds on a helper method `draw_internal`.
+  The above code depends on a helper method `draw_internal`.
 This method
   recursively iterates over `ancestor_effects` from the start to the end,
   drawing each visual effect on the canvas.